mzlogin/awesome-adb/README.en.md

   technology: Li-poly
 ```

-`Scale` which represents the maximum power,` level` represents the current power.
-The above output represents 44% of remaining power.
+`Scale` means the maximum value of `level`, and `level` means the current battery level.
+The output above means there is 44% of battery left of the device.

 ### Screen Resolution

-command:
+Command:

 ```sh
 adb shell wm size
 ```

-Example output:
+Sample output:

 ```sh
 Physical size: 1080x1920
 ```

-The device's screen resolution is 1080px * 1920px.
+The above output means the device's screen resolution is 1080px * 1920px.

-If resolution has been changed by command, output may be:
+If resolution has been changed by command, the output would be like this:

 ```sh
 Physical size: 1080x1920
 Override size: 480x1024
 ```

-It says that screen's original resolution is 1080px * 1920px, currently is 480px * 1024px.
+It means the original resolution of the screen is 1080px * 1920px, and currently it is 480px * 1024px.

 ### Screen density

-command:
+Command:

 ```sh
 adb shell wm density
 ```

-Example output:
+Sample output:

 ```sh
 Physical density: 420
 ```

-The device screen density of 420dpi.
+the output shows the density of the device is 420dpi.

-If screen density has been changed by command, output may be:
+If screen density has been changed by command, the output would be like this:

 ```sh
 Physical density: 480
 Override density: 160
 ```

-It says that originla screen density is 480dpi, currently is 160dpi.
+It means the original density of the screen is 480dpi, and currently it is 160dpi.

 ### Display Parameters

-command:
+Command:

 ```sh
 adb shell dumpsys window displays
 ```

-Example output:
+Sample output:

 ```sh
 WINDOW MANAGER DISPLAY CONTENTS (dumpsys window displays)